mseminatore/TeslaJS/README.md

 ## flashLights.js

-This sample flashes the headlights.
+This sample demonstrates flashing the headlights of the vehicle.

 Usage: